 We leverage theory, design, and experimentation to build useful software artifacts that benefit both the developer community and end users.
 Our research has led to advances in type systems, software testing, parallel and concurrent programming, formal verification, program synthesis, approximate computing, web programming, and more.
-UW CSE has a proud history of producing graduates with strong records of accomplishment in programming languages and software engineering.
+The Allen School has a proud history of producing graduates with strong records of accomplishment in programming languages and software engineering.
 Our Ph.D. alumni go on to prestigious industry and academic positions, and many undergraduates and Masters students do great work with us before moving on to employment with leading companies or entering top graduate programs.

 We generally have so much going on that we struggle to keep an up-to-date list of projects available publicly.
 Here is just a handful of our many recent projects that can give a sense of our range of interests:

 - Rosette: A new solver-aided language that extends the Racket language with facilities for program synthesis, verification, debugging and angelic execution, using SAT and SMT solvers.
 Rosette makes it easy to develop new solver-aided languages for specific domains, by simply writing an interpreter or a library.

 - Verified software infrastructure: Being able to build software along with a machine-checkable proof of correctness for key system properties is becoming a reality.
 Building on our past successes in building formally verified web browsers and compiler-optimization frameworks, we are now working on domains such as binary-level transformations, distributed systems, and floating-point computations.